 The counter at the Dolce Pensiero

 Cafe Eiles (Josefstädterstrasse 2, 8th District) is a grand, spacious cafe famed for its good service and good coffee.
-I found it airy, quiet, and enjoyable: a splendid blend of tradition and comfort.
+I found it airy, quiet, and enjoyable: a splendid blend of a traditional Vienna cafe, comfort and service.
 As the Eiles is located about ten minutes’ walk beyond the Ringstrasse, you may want to combine a visit with the stroll around the Town Hall – a 19thC Neogothic masterpiece; the parliament building; and perhaps the Volksgarten.
 You can read my full review of the Eiles here.

 Breakfast at the Eiles

 The confusingly name Cafe Engländer (the name of a former proprietress Salomea Engländer, not a nationality) sits quietly in the Postgasse in the 1st District, somewhat off the beaten track.
 Unremarkable from the outside, the interior is a gem: cool, ’50s design backs up Engländer’s reputation as a creative, nonconformist hangout.
-The waiters are 100% traditional – uniforms, no smiles – but actually offered fine service on a recent visit including making a big effort to find me a table in the non-smoking section.
-The Cafe also has a reputation for good food, which I’ve yet to try out.
+The waiters are 100% traditional – uniforms, no smiles – but actually offered fine service on several recent visits including making a big effort to find me a table.
+The Cafe also has good food.
+A great blend of a traditional Vienna cafe and something a bit alternative.
 I’ll be back.

 From outside, the subtle interior of the Engländer is hard to make out – Photo RP

 Cafe Hawelka (Dorotheergasse, 1st District).
-A city-centre cafe with a pleasing sense of history, including busts of former owners Josefine and Leopold Hawelka and apparently unrenovated since I lived in Vienna in the 1980s.
+One of the great Vienna cafes: a city-centre gem with a pleasing sense of history, including busts of former owners Josefine and Leopold Hawelka and apparently unrenovated since I lived in Vienna in the 1980s.
 Top ambience with a pleasing sense of calm and refuge as soon as you walk in, although proximity to the Graben means it can get a bit full.
-Unique and another of my top favourites.
+Unique and another of my favourite Vienna cafes.

 Kleines Cafe (Franziskanerplatz 3, 1st District).
 Rarely was a cafe so aptly named as the Kleines Cafe (“Small Cafe”): it is microscopic.
 Located in one of the most ancient parts of Vienna, its unrestored facade conceals a pint-sized, unrestored interior.
 Despite its location close to peak tourist zones of the city the Kleines Cafe exhibits the so-laidback-as-to-be-nearly-horizontal style of the best old Viennese cafes, with locals taking their time to sit and read a newspaper over a leisurely cup of coffee, a beer or a sausage.
-A delightful, quirky place and cosy, though it can be smoky if more than a few people light up.
+A delightful, quirky cafe and cosy.
 Take care in the summer: the seats in the square outside may not belong to the Kleines Cafe.

 Kleines Cafe (bottom left) and Franziskanerplatz by night – Photo Robert Pimm

 Cafe Korb (Brandstätte 9, 1st District).
-You can tell the Korb is something special the moment you click on their website: a steaming cup of coffee invites you, Alice-like, to “Enter”.
-Stepping into the cafe itself is initially less intriguing: although the cafe was founded in 1904 (Sigmund Freud was a regular), the decor is the result of a 1960s makeover and not everyone’s cup of tea.
-But the ubiquitous pictures of the owner, the legendary Susanne Widl, are a hint that the Korb is something special.
+You can tell the Korb is a top Vienna cafe the moment you click on their website: a steaming cup of coffee invites you, Alice-like, to “Enter”.
+Stepping into the cafe itself is initially less intriguing: although the cafe was founded in 1904 (Sigmund Freud was a regular), the decor is the result of a 1960s makeover and not everyone’s cup of tea, or coffee.
+But the ubiquitous pictures of the owner, the legendary Susanne Widl, are a hint that the Korb is an exceptional Vienna cafe.
 A decorated cellar lounge offers a rich programme of cultural stimulation from music to poetry to readings by our very own Robert Pimm; the cool manager, Franz Schubert, plays the saxophone.
 Even the loo doors are interesting (big in Japan, apparently).
 A place of special Viennese magic.

 The “Gents” (left) and “Ladies” signs at the Cafe Korb – photo Robert Pimm

 Cafe Malipop (Ungargasse 10, 3rd District).
-Off the beaten track, the Malipop has a cult status.
-The vibe is more student-intellectual than tourist, with excellent music, a patina of ages and a sense of refuge from the outside world.
+Off the beaten track, the Malipop is a cult Vienna cafe.
+The vibe is more student-intellectual than tourist, with exceptional vinyl music, a patina of ages and a sense of refuge from the outside world.
 It may not suit everyone who wants a “Vienna cafe experience”, but I like it.
 See my enthusiastic full review.